akobbs/javascript-interview-questions/README.md

 - No `this`

 The `this` value of the enclosing lexical scope is used.
-Arrow functions follow the normal variable lookup rules.

 It's better not to use an arrow function as a method.